 This also applies to the newer standalone versions of Microsoft Office too.
 Forcing users to label every document they produce is possible to avoid categorisation gaps from occurring.

-Built-in Labelling Support – In the future, newer versions of the Office suite of apps will include labelling options by default.
-These receive the latest features and upgrades.
+Built-in Labelling Support – Today, modern versions of the Office suite of apps include classification and protection options by default.
+These receive the latest security updates.

-AIP Add-In – For older Office suite versions, an Add-In file from Microsoft is installable.
-Add-Ins are sometimes temperamental.
-Therefore, the preferred tag labelling is performed via the built-in feature.
+AIP Add-In – For older Office suite versions, an Add-In file from Microsoft was previously installable.
+However, the AIP Unified Labelling Client has been retired by Microsoft.
+Therefore, the preferred tag labelling is now exclusively performed via the built-in feature.

 Automatic Labelling of Files

-Automatic labelling of files is supported for Office apps.
-This is currently available via a Unified Labelling Client.
+Automatic labelling of files is supported for Office apps under specific licensing tiers (such as Microsoft 365 E5 or AIP P2 legacy).
+This is currently available via service-side auto-labelling.

 Manual Labelling Methods

-Azure Information Protection uses its unified labelling client to allow for the labelling, file classification, and permission features.
+Microsoft Azure Information Protection uses its unified labelling platform to allow for the labelling, file classification, and permission features.

-The AIP Unified Labelling Client adds new features to File Explorer and PowerShell to allow an appropriate user to apply labels to relevant files.
-This adds a right-click context menu option for Classify and protect for easy access.
+While the legacy client is retired, built-in features in File Explorer and PowerShell allow an appropriate user to apply labels to relevant files.
+You can still use modern tools to classify and protect for easy access.

-There is also an SDK to allow third-party apps, used internally, to apply relevant labels using established labelling policies before the exportation of the file.
+There is also an Information Protection SDK to allow third-party apps, used internally, to apply relevant labels using established labelling policies before the exportation of the file.

 Enhanced Email Security